MAGALA-RICHARD/apsimNGpy-documentations/doc/edit.rst

    model.edit_model_by_path('.Simulations.Grouping.Seasonal.Field.AutomaticIrrigation', returndays=3, maximumAmount=20)

-2. by specifying the simulation name where this script as follows
+2. Inclusion.
+Inclusion works by specifying the simulation name where this script as follows

 .. code-block:: python